 10. Warranties.

-10.1 The City warrants that Palm Coast FiberNET will operate in material compliance with the terms for Network operation as provided in the individual Service Level Agreements.
+10.1 The City warrants that Palm Coast FiberNET will operate in material compliance with the terms for Network operation as provided in the individual Service Level Agreement.

 10.2 Each party warrants that it has the authority to enter into this Agreement and that doing so does not violate any other right, duties, or obligations, contractual or otherwise, it has to a third party.

 10.3 NO WARRANTIES.
 THE ONLY WARRANTIES CONCERNING THE PALM COAST FIBERNET, AND OTHER SERVICES AND DELIVERABLES PROVIDED UNDER THIS AGREEMENT, ARE THOSE CONTAINED HEREIN, IN LIEU OF ALL OTHER WARRANTIES AND REPRESENTATIONS, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, TITLE, NONINFRINGEMENT OR OTHERWISE.
 CITY ALSO SPECIFICALLY DISCLAIMS ANY WARRANTIES OR REPRESENTATIONS RELATED TO THE INTERNET OR SECURITY-RELATED FEATURES OF THE PALM COAST FIBERNET.
 CITY DOES NOT GUARANTEE COMPLETE SECURITY VIA THE INTERNET OR THE PALM COAST FIBERNET.
 CITY SHALL HAVE NO LIABILITY FOR THE CONDUCT OF SUBSCRIBERS USING OR ACCESSING THE PALM COAST FIBERNET.
+CITY EXERCISES NO CONTROL OVER AND HAS NO RESPONSIBILITY WHATSOEVER FOR THE CONTENT TRANSMITTED OR ACCESSIBLE THROUGH THE SERVICE AND CITY EXPRESSLY DISCLAIMS ANY RESPONSIBILITY FOR SUCH CONTENT.
+EXCEPT AS SPECIFICALLY SET FORTH IN THIS AGREEMENT, THE SERVICE, CITY EQUIPMENT AND CITY MATERIALS ARE PROVIDED “AS IS,” WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF TITLE, NON-INFRINGEMENT, SYSTEM INTEGRATION, DATA ACCURACY, QUIET ENJOYMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+CITY DOES NOT REPRESENT OR WARRANT THAT THE SERVICE WILL MEET CUSTOMER’S REQUIREMENTS, PREVENT UNAUTHORIZED ACCESS BY THIRD PARTIES, WILL BE UNINTERRUPTED, SECURE, ERROR FREE, WITHOUT DEGRADATION OF VOICE QUALITY OR LOSS OF CONTENT, DATA OR INFORMATION OR THAT ANY MINIMUM TRANSMISSION SPEED IS GUARANTEED AT ANY TIME.
+CITY DOES NOT WARRANT THAT ANY SERVICE OR EQUIPMENT PROVIDED BY CITY WILL PERFORM AT A PARTICULAR SPEED, BANDWIDTH OR THROUGHPUT RATE.
+CITY SHALL NOT BE RESPONSIBLE FOR ANY LOSSES OR DAMAGES ARISING AS A RESULT OF THE UNAVAILABILITY OF THE SERVICE, INCLUDING THE INABILITY TO REACH 911 OR OTHER EMERGENCY SERVICES, THE INABILITY TO CONTACT A SECURITY SYSTEM OR REMOTE MEDICAL OR OTHER MONITORING SERVICE PROVIDER OR ANY FAILURE OR FAULT RELATING TO CUSTOMER-PROVIDED EQUIPMENT, FACILITIES OR SERVICES.

 11. Indemnity.